A communication plan is a document that enables you to outline how you are going to effectively deliver a message to the appropriate stakeholders.

 Types of Communication

-It would be best to consider different types of communication when creating a communication plan.
+It would be best to consider different types of communication when creating the plan.
 Understanding them will impact what you include in it.

 The different types of communication include the following: